sujeetsb/VetClinic/README.md

 # VetClinic
-cms using python and flask and mongodb
+cms using MongoDB with Python's Framework